 How Much Does Whole Home Remodeling Cost in Los Angeles?

 $100-300 per square foot

-Whole-house remodels are the most difficult category to estimate because the total remodel cost will largely depend on what’s included.
+Whole-home remodels in Los Angeles are the most difficult category to estimate because the total remodel cost will largely depend on what’s included.
 Every home is unique and requires a specific scope to accomplish the desired remodel.
-Therefore, the only way to get a true, realistic estimate is to invite several contractors to bid the job (and potentially have an architect design the plans).
+Therefore, the only way to get a true, realistic estimate is to invite several contractors to bid on the job (and potentially have an architect design the plans).

 Is a Remodel Right For Me?

 One of the most common barriers to beginning a home remodeling project that homeowners report is not knowing fully whether or not remodeling is right for them or if they should move instead.
 If this seems to describe you best, here are a few things to consider when deciding which route to take: